kpal81xd/docs.krunker.io/docs/files/promotion.md

 ___

-We also have an official Discord Server, where we can advertise your game to over 300,000 potential users.
+We also have an official [Discord Server](https://discord.com/invite/Dw8F62u), where we can advertise your game to over *300,000 potential users*.

 <br><br/>